helinus/ForgeEssentialsWikiFork/Moduleprotection.md

 ## MobSpawn Permissions
 Similar to the ItemUse permission, the MobSpawn permission also relies on a list of all the types of mobs.
 However, unlike the ItemUse list, the MobSpawn list is nearly infallible.
 Because of this infallibility, a file similar to UnfreindlyItemList.txt is NOT created for mobs, They are only outputted as part of the PermissionsList.txt

+format example: `[forced|natural].[mobName]`

+Note that the source of the mob is not included in the permission.

+`ForgeEssentials.Protection.mobSpawn.natural.Ghast`

+`ForgeEssentials.Protection.mobSpawn.natural.Giant`

+`ForgeEssentials.Protection.mobSpawn.natural.LavaSlime`

+actual permission examples

 ### Forced vs Natural
 Natural spawns are spawns that Minecraft usually does on its own in the world.